dmportella/docker-redis-commander/dockerhub.md

 Firstly this setup uses a default and the official setup of redis from docker hub to install redis with a custom setup please visit redis web site.

-1. Pull the redis image.
+Pull the redis image.

-RUN: `docker pull redis`
+> $ `docker pull redis`

-2. Run the newly installed image.
+Run the newly installed image.

-RUN: `docker run --name redis -p "6379:6379" -d redis:latest`
+> $ `docker run --name redis -p "6379:6379" -d redis:latest`

 ## Commander

-1. Pull the docker commander image.
+Pull the docker commander image.

-RUN: `docker pull dmportella/redis-commander`
+> $ `docker pull dmportella/redis-commander`

-2. Run the docker instance from the create image this command will create an container with the name commander linked the redis container and it will expose the application on 127.0.0.1:8080.
+Run the docker instance from the create image this command will create an container with the name commander linked the redis container and it will expose the application on 127.0.0.1:8080.

-RUN: `docker run --name commander --link redis:redis -p 127.0.0.1:8080:8080 -d dmportella/redis-commander:latest`
+> $ `docker run --name commander --link redis:redis -p 127.0.0.1:8080:8080 -d dmportella/redis-commander:latest`

 ## Credentials

+The default credentials are detailed below however if you want to change them you can pass pass in the following environment variables on the docker run command.
+See docker help docs for details about overridding environment variables on the run command.

+`COMMANDER_USER` and `COMMANDER_USER_PWD`.

+### Default values

 URL: http://localhost:8080
 User name: `guest`